s2l1/Headless-Samourai-Dojo/README.md

 Here you can change root password, hostname, etc. This tool will usually ask you to reboot to apply the changes.

 ```
-# Optional Convenience Script: Please note these scripts are intended for those that are using a similar hardware/OS
+# Optional Convenience Script: Please note these scripts are intended for those that are using similar hardware/OS
 # ALWAYS analyze scripts before running them!
 $ wget https://github.com/s2l1/Headless-Samourai-Dojo/raw/master/system-setup.sh
+$ chmod 555 system-setup.sh
 $ ./system-setup.sh
 ```